-Haringey Law Centre is a charity providing free and independent specialist legal advice, assistance and representation to people living, working and studying in the London Borough of Haringey and surrounding areas.
+We do this by providing free and independent legal advice and representation to people living, working and studying in the London Borough of Haringey and surrounding areas.
 We are a member of the Law Centres Network.

 Please do get in touch if you would be interested in joining the City of London Solicitors, AB Trust, London Legal Support Trust, Debevoise and Plimpton LLP, The London Legal Support Trust, the Northumberland Park Partnership Board, The Big Lottery and Garden Court Chambers in supporting our work.